 The common rule regarding macerator pumps, is the machine, which will usually last up to 15 years, if handling a small amount of waste.
 With standard usage in a main bathroom in a domestic home, you can assume a macerator to last at least for about 10 years.

-If the macerator has been utilised in a high traffic for example on a commercial property, you would then calculate approximately 3 years.
+If the macerator is in constant use, for example in a commercial property, you would calculate approximately 3 – 5 years.

 However there are actually specific macerators which are made specifically for commercial usage, though the cost for one will be considerably higher than a domestic macerator.

 Can a macerator also take other appliances?

 Dependent on the type of macerator, a macerator will take all types of soil waste, provided that it is within the guidelines and there are certainly no solids going down, such as wet wipes or non grind-able items.
 See our list of things not to be put down a sewage pump.